 This moment is made even better if you've been playing the whole game as a Renegade, due to how it makes Shepard look like s/he was playing the Illusive Man all along, coming off as a true Magnificent Bastard when s/he finally gets the upper hand and uses that moment to seize control of Cerberus.

-Joker's return in Mass Effect 2, and the reveal of the Normandy SR2.
+Joker's return and the reveal of the Normandy SR2.